 On a night we didn’t feel like dining in a restaurant we brought in pizza, bought drinks at the bar and ascended to the upstairs lounge (below), where we found several other families doing the same thing.
 It’s a nice space and I imagine it’s cozy in the fall and winter, too, when they have the fire places lit.

 The Sanderling is in Duck, on the northern half of the main island.
 It’s the more upscale part of OBX.
-I thought it offered a nice compromise between the more affordable, built-up middle around Kill Devil Hills and the far south, which is nice and quiet but lower on amenities.
-We though The Duck-to-Corolla stretch had the best balance of nature, activities, stores and restaurants.
+I thought it offered a nice compromise between the more affordable, built-up middle around Kill Devil Hills and the far south Outer Banks, which is nice and quiet but lower on amenities.
+We thought the Duck-to-Corolla stretch had the best balance of nature, activities, stores and restaurants.

 Beach destination hotels command a premium and OBX is no exception.
 Rooms here start above $400 a night during the high season (you can might find them for a little less on travel booking websites).
 They drop below $300 in the low season.
 And if you sign up for news updates you’ll learn about specials (right now select rooms are $299 during the last few days of August).